Bachelor of Arts in African Languages and Cultures

 Challenges

-- Stakeholder involvement in striving for excellent education, involvement of our students, alumni and the professional field deserves increased stimulation.
+- Stakeholder involvement in striving for excellent education deserves stimulation.
 We want to achieve this by (1) introducing prospective students with alumni, by (2) continuously encouraging students to participate in meetings, surveys and focus groups, and by (3) keeping in touch with the local and international professional field to keep in tune with the labour market.

-- Good communication: The quality and the quantity of student influx needs to be maintained, and improved where possible.
-For that purpose, we already avail ourselves of promotional yet correct information during study information days (SID-ins) or other information days, in brochures, on websites and on social media, in web and open classes, lecture series, and classes for a secondary school audience.
-We want to reach yet a bigger group of young adults to emphasize the impact and importance of African Studies and put our programme in the picture.
+- Good communication and outreach initiatives: The quality and the quantity of student influx needs to be maintained, and improved where possible.
+For that purpose, we already avail ourselves of promotional yet correct information during study information days (SID-ins) or other information days, in brochures, on websites and on social media, in open classes, lecture series, and classes for a secondary school audience.
+We want to reach yet a bigger group of young adults to emphasise the impact and importance of African Studies and put our programme in the picture.

-- We want to prepare our students even better for their future careers.
+- We want to thoroughly prepare our students for their future careers.
 We have taken initiative in that regard, and statistics show that most of our students find a job without any problems.
-Still, we think it’s important to connect the expertise of our students to potential employers.
+Still, we think it is important to connect the expertise of our students to potential employers.

 Accreditation